exercism/research_experiment_1/exercises/x86-64-assembly-2-a/README.md

 - An identifier can only have alphanumeric characters, i.e., uppercase letters, lowercase letters, or digits.
 - The first character must be alphabetic, or an underscore.

 Rename the function to `str_isidentifier`.
-The function should take a string, and return a non-zero value if the string is a valid C identifier, zero otherwise.
+The function should take a pointer to a null-terminated byte string, and return a non-zero value if the string is a valid C identifier, zero otherwise.

 For example: